stitchdata/docs/_data-structure/querying-append-only-tables.md

 intro: |
   {% capture note %}
   - [Destinations configured to use Append-Only Loading]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl | append:"#reference--destinations-loading-behavior" }}), or
-  - Tables configured to use Append-Only Loading, such as [Google Ads]({{ site.baseurl }}/integrations/saas/google-ads#replication)
+  - Tables configured to use Append-Only Loading, such as [Google Ads' Report tables]({{ site.baseurl }}/integrations/saas/google-ads#data-loading-append-only)

-  Additionally, note that you may need to modify the query in this guide to use it yourself.
   {% endcapture %}

   {% include note.html first-line="**This guide is applicable to:**" content=note %}